-The answer is… there is a lot of room for improvement.
-Canada gets just 4.4 points out of a potential 15.
-In fact, most countries and companies are not doing very well right now, and the reason is that despite strong statements in favour of global access, many rich countries—including Canada—have been competing to buy-up as many doses as possible, even before a vaccine is ready.
+As vaccine delivery started around the world, most countries and companies are still not doing enough to ensure that this is done fairly.
+Despite strong statements in favour of global access, many rich countries—including Canada—have been competing to buy-up as many doses as possible, even before a vaccine is ready.
 Wealthy nations representing just 13% of the world’s population have already cornered about half of the promised doses of leading COVID-19 vaccine candidates.

 On the plus side: Canada does well on multilateral leadership.
-We have officially joined the COVAX Facility, the global cooperation mechanism to accelerate the development and manufacture of COVID-19 vaccines, and to provide fair and equitable access around the world.
+We have committed around 90% of our fair share to the ACT-Accelerator, the only mechanism positioned to deliver a coordinated global response on vaccines, tests and treatments.
+We have also officially joined the COVAX Facility, the global cooperation mechanism to accelerate the development and manufacture of COVID-19 vaccines, and to provide fair and equitable access around the world.
 Prime Minister Trudeau has also spoken out in favor of global equitable access on numerous occasions, including in a Washington Post op-ed published in July.
 On the domestic side, Canada has released a preliminary guidance on priority distribution of vaccines.

-On the minus side: Canada does not have requirements on transparency and equitable access when they award R&D contracts and has not endorsed the WHO Solidarity Call to Action which calls for the pooling of knowledge, intellectual property and data on Covid-19 medical research.
-National guidance on priority distribution of vaccines in Canada has not yet been published, while in other countries like the UK, the Government has shared its plan to first focus on essential workers and older people.
+On the minus side: Canada does not have requirements on transparency and equitable access when they award R&D contracts and has not endorsed the WHO Solidarity Call to Action which calls for the pooling of knowledge, intellectual property and data on COVID-19 medical research.

-Canada also needs to do better on communicating how its bilateral deals with pharmaceutical companies can align with the Prime Minister’s commitments to global equitable access.
+Canada needs to do better on communicating how its bilateral deals with pharmaceutical companies and its sharing of excess vaccines can align with the Prime Minister’s commitments to global equitable access.

-Right now, the average score of all seven deals Canada has secured is 0.4, which drags down Canada’s overall standing on the Vaccine Access Test.
-This is because there is no public information on cost or staggered delivery, which could allow for a more equitable distribution of the initial doses available.
-This is in contrast with the United States where there is a website outlining basic information on bilateral deals, like the total value or each contract and whether all doses are expected at once, or staggered through time.
+Right now, the average score of all seven deals Canada secured is 0.7, which drags down Canada’s overall standing on the Vaccine Access Test.
+This is because there is no public information on cost, and the delivery schedule, which could allow for a more equitable distribution of the initial doses available.

 Science tells us that to save the most lives and end the pandemic sooner, it would be more efficient to first vaccinate the most at-risk (ex. essential workers, the elderly) in all countries, rather than 100% in a few rich countries.
 Expert modelling suggests that if vaccines are distributed more equitably in all countries, it could save almost twice as many lives as if only rich countries have access to the first doses.